 The walls of art deco homes are often made of smooth stucco and have rounded corners.
 Bold exterior decorations.
 Buildings in the style were often decorated with zigzags, swans, lilies and sunrise motifs.
 Experimentation with interior materials.
 Art deco designers used “new” materials such as glass block, neon, chrome, mirrors and opaque glass panels.

-Practically Speaking: Hassles and Headaches Because art deco interior style often includes a lot of mirrors and glass, it may not be the best style for young families or those with exuberant house pets.
+Because art deco interior style often includes a lot of mirrors and glass, it may not be the best style for young families or those with exuberant house pets.
 Also, because original art deco apartments were built before the introduction of many modern conveniences, you may have to consider the cost of re-wiring for electricity and installing air conditioning as in any older apartment.
-But before you break out the sledgehammers and screwdrivers (or, better yet, before you buy) make sure the building you want to buy in isn’t landmarked; if it is, there may be restrictions on how much of the architecture you can change.
+But before you break out the sledgehammers and screwdrivers (or, better yet, before you buy) make sure the building you want to buy in isn’t landmarked.
+If it is, there may be restrictions on how much of the architecture you can change.

-If you are lucky enough to find a house or a condo with an art deco vibe, don’t fight it!
+If you are lucky enough to find a house or a condo with an Art Moderne & Art Deco vibe, don’t fight it!
 Furnishings strongly associated with other periods will overpower its period charm, so don’t plop your overstuffed shabby chic sofa into the living room.
 Instead, look for genuine art deco pieces at local antiques stores, or online sources like 1stdibs.com, or purchase quality reproductions at better furniture stores.
 Don’t want to overdose on deco?
 Select neutral, modern furnishings and let the architecture speak for itself.

-The City-County Building: 125 W. Washington St., When it opened in 1928, the city and Maricopa County shared office space in this incredible Pueblo Deco building, constructed primarily out of terra cotta – that means it’s a pottery building.
+The City-County Building: 125 W. Washington St. When it opened in 1928, the city and Maricopa County shared office space in this incredible Pueblo Deco building.
+It was constructed primarily out of terra cotta meaning a pottery building.
 Look at the eagles on the west facade and the scrolled finials on the roof-line.

-Phoenix Title and Trust Building: 114 W. Adams St., Another Lescher and Mahoney building, the one-time office building is now the Orpheum Lofts residential building.
+Phoenix Title and Trust Building: 114 W. Adams St. This is another Lescher and Mahoney building.
+The one-time office building is now the Orpheum Lofts residential building.
 Although fairly plain by Deco standards, if you look closely, there are myriad fine details to tickle the eye.

 Winters Building: 39 W. Adams St., This small commercial space from 1931, now home to a classy restaurant, is a beautiful Pueblo Deco, with Native-American inspired etching on black marble around the cornice, and beautiful carving along its columns and mullions.

 Professional Building: 15 E. Monroe.
-The least prepossessing of the Depression-era buildings, it has a rather dull upper story section, but its first two floors are loaded with wonderful detail, including lacy bronze scrollwork over the door and triangular Pueblo Deco lintels over first-floor windows.
+This is the least prepossessing of the Depression-era buildings.
+It has a rather dull upper story section, but its first two floors are loaded with wonderful detail, including lacy bronze scrollwork over the door and triangular Pueblo Deco lintels over first-floor windows.